tacodeDev/dev-starter/content/tezos_starter_03.md

 ## 3.1 Intro to Dapps
-Applications that run on a distributed computing system are called *Dapps*, short for decentralized applications.
+Applications that run on a blockchain are called *Dapps*, short for decentralized applications.

 Let’s have a look at some attributes of Dapps.